iterative/dvc.org/content/docs/user-guide/experiment-management/comparing-experiments.md

 There may be times when a machine readable format for the experiments is required.
 In its default settings `dvc exp show` lists the experiments in a visually appealing way that may not be suitable to parse in scripts.
-To get a list of experiments with their params and metrics, you can use `--json` or `--csv` flags.
+To get a list of experiments in a machine readable format, you can use `--json` or `--csv` flags.

 ```dvc